 Students may choose one of the following options to complete their M.S. or M.A in Family and Consumer Sciences.

 The Thesis Option is a 32-semester-hour program which includes a thesis.
 The 32-hour program requires at least 15 semester hours numbered 400 and above and at least 16 hours in family and consumer sciences.
+Please refer to the department's Thesis Checklist as a supplement to the Graduate School's thesis information.

 The Non-Thesis Option is a 39-semester-hour program of course work along with a project or culminating experience.
 The 39-hour program requires at least 18 semester hours in courses numbered 400 or above and at least 20 hours in family and consumer sciences.